Arianmz-321/assignment02/README.md

     - Open the folder in an IDE
     - Build the project
     - Access the application: Open your web browser and navigate to the application URL of http://localhost:8080/chat-room.html
-    -Use the chatroom by creating one and chatting
+    - Use the chatroom by creating a room and chatting

 # Other resources